drupalwxt/wxt/README.md

 WxT offers some light enhancements to Drupal Core, mainly around security and performance, and integration with the Web Experience Toolkit.
 By default, the distribution offers minimal functionality to allow full customizations by users.
 A set of optional extensions is available that provide additional functionality generally beneficial to Government departments.
 A community repository of modules and graduation process will be available to enable collaboration between users in the future.

-All of the additional contributed modules and Lightning integration have been moved into the WxT Extend `wxt_ext` extensions which can now be installed a la carte for fresh installations via the GUI or passed as flags via Drush.
+All of the additional custom modules have been moved into the WxT Extend `wxt_ext` extensions which can now be installed a la carte for fresh installations via the GUI or passed as flags via Drush.

 ```
 wxt_extension_configure_form.select_all='TRUE'